Habitual Violent Felony Offender in Florida

 Under Florida law, the court must find three things before making a determination that the defendant qualifies for enhanced sentencing provisions as a Habitual Violent Felony Offender (HVFO) under Florida Statute Section 775.084(1)(b) including:

-Previous separate convicitons, not pardoned on the grounds of innocence or set aside in post conviction proceedings, for a felony, attempt to commit a felony or conspiracy to commit a felony and one or more of such convictions were for:
+- Previous separate convictions, not pardoned on the grounds of innocence or set aside in post conviction proceedings, for a felony, attempt to commit a felony or conspiracy to commit a felony and one or more of such convictions were for:

 - The felony for which the Defendant is to be sentenced was committed under the following circumstances:

-- Within 5 years of date of conviction of last prior enumerated felony, or within five (5) years of release from a prison sentence, supervision, control release, conditional release, parole, or other commitment imposed for a prior conviction for an enumerated felony, whichever is later.
+- within five (5) years of release from a prison sentence, supervision, control release, conditional release, parole, or other commitment imposed for a prior conviction for an enumerated felony, whichever is later.

 Disclaimer: This summary does not explain every important aspect of Florida’s Statutory Enhanced Penalties.
 Instead, the summary is intended to provide general information that might act as a starting point for further research.